JCMexplains/writing-for-success-2023/textbook.md

 citations.
 (You may wish to conduct this activity in two sessions---one to edit the body of the paper and one to edit the References section.)
 Check for the following:
-    - All components of an APA or MLA paper are included.
+    - All components of the paper are included.
-    - The title page (or title block) and body of the paper are correctly formatted.
+    - The title and body of the paper have the correct format.
-    - In-text, or parenthetical, citations are complete and correctly formatted.
+    - In-text citations are complete and have the correct format.
-    - Sources cited within the paper match the sources listed in the References or Works Cited section.
+    - Every in-text citation is in the bibliography.
+    - Every entry in the bibliography is cited in-text.
-    - The References or Works Cited section uses correct formatting and lists entries in alphabetical order.
+    - The bibliography lists entries in alphabetical order.

-3. As electronic media continually change, guidelines for citing electronic sources are continually updated.
-Identify three new or emerging forms of electronic media not listed in this text---for instance, virtual communities, such as Second Life, or social networking sites, such as LinkedIn, Facebook, and MySpace.
-Answer the following
+3. As new online spaces emerge, guidelines for citing online sources are continually updated.
+Identify three emerging online sources not listed in this book---for instance, a meeting held in the metaverse as offered by the company Meta (formerly Facebook), or a TikTok video.
+Ask yourself:
-questions:
-    - Under what circumstances would this media be a useful source of information for a research paper?
-How might students use these sources to conduct research five or ten years from now?
+    - When would this medium be a useful source for a research paper today?
-    - What information would a student need to provide if citing this source?
+    - What information would a student need to provide to cite this source?
-Why?

-Develop brief guidelines for how to cite the emerging media source types you identified.
+Develop brief guidelines for citing the three sources you came up with.

 # Chapter 14